meludi/eslint-config/README.md

 # https://www.conventionalcommits.org/en/v1.0.0/
 $ pnpm commit

-# Pushing commits from main branch to remote repository
-$ git push main

 # Login to npm registry with your credentials
 # This operation requires a one-time password
 $ npm login

 # Versioning
-# Remember to push new version tags and main to the repo!
+# Remember to push new versioned tags and main branch to the repo!
 $ pnpm lerna:version

-# Publishing
+# Publishing to npm registry
 # This operation requires a one-time password
 $ pnpm lerna:publish
 ```